aaroncaps/GTLM_TF/README.md

 Groups
 1. groups_create.html
     - need to add Add button
-    - need to display all those that was added via PHP
+    - need to display all those SOs that was added dynamically via PHP
-    - no need to display status as all will be unassigned based from the dates given
+    - no need to display status as all will be unassigned based from the dates given - OK
     - validate date from and date to